-The particular location of the property in the quiet district Sant Gervasi and the particular history of the house brought Gaudí to buy the property and to build a new house on top of the medieval ruins.
+It was the special location of the property in the quiet district of Sant Gervasi and the special history of the house that prompted Gaudí to buy the property and build a new house on the medieval ruins.

-The bishop Joan Grau i Vallespinós, Gaudí's good friend, demanded in his will that all the possessions have to be sold and that the income has to benefit the construction of a school.
+Bishop Joan Grau i Vallespinós, a good friend of Gaudí, demanded in his will that all possessions be sold and that the proceeds go towards building a school.

-Antoni Gaudí, who used to be commissioned with the construction of the palace Astorga, knew that a building from the episcopalian estate was established on the ruins of a medieval palace from 1408.
-This palace was founded by Martín I. el Humano, the last king Aragón's.
+Antoni Gaudí - formerly commissioned by the bishop to build the Palace of Astorga - knew that a house from the episcopal estate was built on the ruins of a medieval palace dating back to 1408.
+This palace was built by Martín I el Humano, the last king of Aragon.

 Barcelona's famous Art Nouveau architect, Antoni Gaudí, worked at the Sagrada Familia until his death.

-Although there was barely anything preserved from the gothic palace, the historical importance of the place was an irresistible temptation for the Catalan Gaudí.
-His interest in the place was so strong, that he became a negotiator between the axecutor of the estate and the buyer: Maria Sagués, a widow whose husband Jaume Figueras was a rich flour merchant and warm admirer Gaudi's, acquired the property and the ruins.
+Although almost nothing remains of the Gothic palace, the historical importance of this place was an irresistible temptation for the Catalan Gaudí.
+His interest in this place was so strong that he acted as an intermediary between the executor and a buyer: the land and ruins were bought by Maria Sagués, widow of Jaume Figueras, a wealthy flour merchant and ardent Gaudí devotee.

-The first thing that Gaudí constructed on the property, was a viaduct made from the stones of a wall from the palace laying on the property.
-A path - which is a street today - led to the cemetery of Sant Gervasi over this viaduct.
-The viaduct is similar to the ones in Park Güell.
-Gaudi was working from 1900 until the completion in 1909 at the Bellesguard.
+The first thing Gaudí built on the site was a viaduct made from the stones of a palace wall that lay on the property.
+The path to the cemetery of Sant Gervasi, today a street, led over this viaduct.
+The viaduct is similar to the viaducts in Park Güell.

-Gaudí reinterpreted a primary feature of the gothic style: he provided the round arch of the main entrance with six big hexagonal and octagonal tesserae.
-The texture of the stones is contrastive to the grey-green slates that are used in the remaining parts of the building.
-By using the slates, which Gaudí found on the property, he succeeded to harmoniously integrate the building into the environment.
+Gaudí reinterpreted an essential feature of the Gothic style: he provided the round arch of the main entrance with large hexagonal and octagonal tesserae.
+The texture of these stones is in striking contrast to the grey-green slate of the rest of the building.
+By using the slate stones that Gaudí found on the property, he managed to blend the house harmoniously into its surroundings.

-The inside of the building is contrastive to the dark facade.
-The building is bright and bathed in light.
-The bright white of the with gesso and lime paint painted staircase makes the shapes designed by Gaudí gain centre stage.
+The interior of the building contrasts with the dark facade.
+The building is bright and flooded with light.
+The bright white of the stairwell, painted with plaster and lime paint, puts the focus on the forms designed by Gaudí.

-While Gaudí got his inspiration for the facade from the gothic, the inside reminds more of the Moorish and the Mudéjar Architecture, which was characterized by the three big word religions Islam, Judaism and the Christianity.
-The staircase with its colourful wall tiles and the curved arches give the building the atmosphere of an Andalusian palace.
+While Gaudí was inspired by the Gothic style for the façade, the interior is reminiscent of Moorish and Mudejar architecture, which was shaped by the three major world religions of Islam, Judaism and Christianity.
+The staircase with its colorful wall tiles and curved arches gives the building the atmosphere of an Andalusian palace.
 One can guess here how much Gaudí was impressed by this type of construction.

 Phone: +34 932 504 093